reclaimprotocol/provider-web-script-dev/README.md

 2. **Modify the source files**:
    - Your provider script code will be in `src/index.ts`.
+   - To download provider script and import it in `src/index.ts`, you can use `npm run provider`.
    - You can modify `src/dev.ts` file to simulate Reclaim InApp SDK's provider script environment behaviour.
    - You can modify `src/website.d.ts` file to declare any types which are available in the real website for which you're building a provider script.
    - DO NOT EDIT anything inside `src/support` directory.